ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/advanced/SettingsDefinitions.md

 }
 ```

-`StructuralTypeDescriptor` is used when you have a more complex setting you want to specify.
+<a name="enumerations"></a>`StructuralTypeDescriptor` is used when you have a more complex setting you want to specify.
 There are a couple of ways you can specify this.
 The first is as an `enumeration`:

 ```json
 "myFirstProperty": {